It is a deep state of unconsciousness where the affected individual is alive but cannot react or respond to external stimuli.

 Next, look for any signs of arousal through movement, vocal noises, or eyes.

 The doctor also notices the reflex movements of the eye.
-All of this helps to decide the main cause of the coma as well as the area where the damage has occurred in the brain.
+All of this helps to decide the leading cause of the coma and the area where the damage has occurred in the brain.

 Apart from this, the doctor can also spray warm or cold water on the ear canals of the affected person to observe the reactions of the eyes.

-Using images and scans, the doctor can properly look at the area of the brain where the damage has occurred.
+Using images and scans, the doctor can adequately look at the brain area where the damage has occurred.

 The following checks can be made: